- Oops!Something went wrong.Please try again later.

-A month has gone by since the last earnings report for Hasbro (HAS).
-Shares have lost about 3.6% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Hasbro (HAS).
+Shares have lost about 3.2% in that time frame, underperforming the S&P 500.

-Meanwhile, Emerging Brands’ revenues increased 5% year over year to $119 million.
+Emerging Brands’ revenues during the fiscal first quarter jumped 11% year over year to $104.7 million.

-Hasbro’s board of directors declared a quarterly cash dividend of 68 cents per common share, up 8% from the prior quarterly dividend.
-The dividend will be payable May 15, 2019, to its shareholders of record at the close of business as of May 1, 2019.
+The company’s board of directors announced a dividend of 68 cents per common share.
+The dividend is payable on May 17, 2021, to shareholders of record at the close of business as of May 3.

 How Have Estimates Been Moving Since Then?

-At this time, Hasbro has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Hasbro has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Hasbro has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Hasbro has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report